Ready to Take the Next Step?

 Equine therapy (also known as equine assisted therapy (EAT) or horse therapy) is an experiential mental health treatment method that uses the connection between people and horses to enhance physical or emotional healing.

 At Turning Point of Tampa, we may use different forms of equine therapy depending on client needs.

 What are the different types of equine therapy?

-There are several different forms of equine-related therapy and treatment.
+There are several different forms of horse therapy and related mental health treatment.
 These include:

-- Therapeutic Riding: considered an Equine-Assisted Activity, rather than Equine Therapy, and has proven effective in helping children heal from trauma, as well as improve confidence and self-esteem.
+Therapeutic riding is considered an Equine-Assisted Activity, rather than Equine Therapy, therapeutic riding is less formal than equine-assisted psychotherapy or hippotherapy and has proven effective in helping children heal from trauma, as well as improve confidence and self-esteem.